robertstella111/SchroedingerEquation/README.md

 ## Python example with viennaio library

-Interactive plot of the the wavefunction in the infinite potential
+Interactive plot of the the wavefunction in the infinite potential well

-* `cd test` - change to example dir
+* `cd python` - change to example dir
 * `python3 plot.py` - run testfile
 ***